 “The National Blood Transfusion policy in Cameroon is still young and in full implementation.
 The construction of a National Blood Transfusion Center in Yaounde has been announced, which will include several regional centers, a blood treatment establishment, and the application of a national strategic plan of blood transfusion over the period 2015-2020.

 Many hospitals have their own blood banks to meet the clinical needs of patients.
-Currently, about 84,000 blood bags are perceived per year, and the gap between the supply and demand of blood products is still very important in Cameroon.
+Currently, about 84,000 blood bags are collected each year, and the gap between the supply and demand of blood products is still very important in Cameroon.
 However, concrete actions are being taken to boost the blood transfusion activity of the country and guarantee the safety of blood products for patients.

 In Senegal, however, there is a National Blood Transfusion Center in Dakar, responsible for the supply of secure blood products to hospitals.
 To support its action, there are nearly 20 regional centers throughout the country.
 Thanks to this, approximately 95,000 blood bags are collected annually.”